followcrom/word-of-the-week/README.md

 1. Copy new words from 'new_vocab.txt' to 'new_words_list.csv'. **Note**: Keep the column headers in the csv file.

-2. Run `new_words_list.py` to populate the csv with word types, definitions, and example sentences.
+2. Run `new_words_list.py` to populate the csv with word types, definitions, and example sentences. **NOTE** - last time I ran this in VS Code, it didn't work.
+It was due to the wrong OpenAI API key.
+I had to run it in the Linux terminal, which worked. 🧐

 3. Check the csv file for any errors.